yscialom/pinanas/README.md

 It was around this time that [Techno Tim](https://www.technotim.live "Techno Tim homepage") published [a video on Youtube](https://youtu.be/pAM2GBCDGTo "Self-Hosting Your Homelab Services with SSL -- Let's Encrypt, MetalLB, Traefik, Rancher, Kubernetes") on how to setup Traefik on a homelab, the first of a series on homelab services.
-These videos have been a continuing source of inspiration for us.
+These videos have been a continuous source of inspiration for us.
 What we tinkered with became its own thing, and The Wife named it
 PiNanas: a [NAS](https://en.wikipedia.org/wiki/Network-attached_storage "Network-attached storage") on a [Pi](https://www.raspberrypi.org/ "Raspberry Pi")!